blasterbug/blasterbug.github.io/curriculum.md

   </p>

   <p>
     Then I moved to Umeå, (north) Sweden, where I start my Master's degree as an exchange student.
-I learn a bit of Swedish, artificial intelligence, distributed systems and how works a database management system.
+I learn a bit of Swedish, artificial intelligence, distributed systems and how a database management system works.
   </p>

   <h2 id="skills">Skills</h2>